EMERGENCY MANAGEMENT

 Click on the link and fill in the requested information CodeRED

-Lake of the Woods County Sheriff’s Office has a limited supply of sandbags that residents can purchase.
+Lake of the Woods County Sheriff’s Office and the County Highway Department have sandbags for residents.
 Call Emergency Management for additional information.
 (218) 634-4547

 Skywarn Storm Spotter training is provided by the National Weather Service and Lake of the Woods County holds a class once a year in the spring.
 Contact Emergency Management for future classes or check the National Weather Service Grand Forks Skywarn website.